 There’s maybe nothing more nerve wracking than bringing baby home from the hospital

 At least, bringing baby home is certainly nerve wracking when it’s your first baby.
+(Postpartum recovery aside – this would STILL be an… emotional time.)

 The birth of a baby is life changing; the sort of event that will always teach us new things.
 But the birth of my second baby showed me something totally unexpected – it showed me how badly I missed out on ENJOYING the precious moments of the first week at home with me first baby.